Each table in Pinot is associated with a Schema. A schema defines what fields are present in the table along with the data types.

 Since Pinot doesn't have a dedicated

 DATETIMEdatatype support, you need to input time in either STRING, LONG, or INT format.
 However, Pinot needs to convert the date into an understandable format such as epoch timestamp to do operations.
-You can refer to DateTime field spec configs for more details on supported formats.

 There are several built-in virtual columns inside the schema the can be used for debugging purposes: